ucheor/QR-S3_Backend_Lock_Update/README.md

 The lock has now been switched to Native S3 locking

-To confirm, while running a Terraform apply, you can have a look at the AWS S# bucket folder and should see the lock file appear briefly while the code is being applied.
+To confirm, while running a Terraform apply, you can have a look at the AWS S3 bucket folder and should see the lock file appear briefly while the code is being applied.

 ![verify S3 backend lock](images/s3%20bucket%20lock%20verification.png)

+It is safe to go ahead and decommision the DynamoDB table.

 ## Key Benefits of S3 Native Locking